-Fall is associated with dying leaves, garden slowdowns and chilly temperatures, but it also means positive change: Loved ones draw closer.
-A new school year begins.
-Leaves turn vibrant colors and your warm sweaters come out of hiding.
+Fall is associated with dying leaves, pumpkin spice lattes and chilly temperatures, but it also means positive change: Loved ones draw closer, a new school year begins, leaves turn vibrant colors and your cozy sweaters come out of hiding.

-There are only two contributing factors to holiday season weight gain: increased hunger and reduced physical activity.
+There are two main contributing factors to holiday season weight gain: increased hunger and reduced physical activity.

-"On occasion, a quick meal is fine," said Kress, "but when it becomes the rule rather than the exception, nutrition is sacrificed."
+"On occasion, a quick meal is fine," says Kress, "but when it becomes the rule rather than the exception, nutrition is sacrificed."

 Fall also kicks off the highest calorie months of the year.
 Football games, Halloween and Thanksgiving are paths to sugary, salty and high-fat snack foods, which are calorie-dense and nutrient-poor.
-In 2009, Americans spent $7.1 billion on potato chips, according to the Society for Science and the Public, much of which were consumed during fall months.
+In 2009, Americans spent $7.1 billion on potato chips, according to the National Academies of Sciences, Engineering and Medicine, much of which were consumed during fall months.

-In a study conducted by the National Institute of Child Health and Human Development and the National Institute of Diabetes and Digestive and Kidney Diseases released in 2000, the weight and overall health of 195 volunteers were collected for six months.
-Participants were a mix of men and women, and the percentage of those at a healthy weight, overweight or obese matched the general U.S. population.
-Most of the average 1.05 pounds of weight gain per person occurred between Thanksgiving and New Year's Day.
+In a 2000 study conducted by the National Institute of Child Health and Human Development and the National Institute of Diabetes and Digestive and Kidney Diseases, researchers looked at the weight and overall health of 195 men and women over the course of six months.
+On average, each persona gained 1.05 pounds between Thanksgiving and New Year's Day.

-While one gained pound may seem insignificant, holiday pounds tend to stay, said the said the researchers, and increase your risk for serious conditions, such as high blood pressure, heart disease and diabetes.
-By starting your fall season off on a healthy foot, or "plate," you improve your chance of dodging these risks.
+While one gained pound may seem insignificant, holiday pounds tend to stay, say the researchers, and increase your risk for serious conditions, such as high blood pressure, heart disease and diabetes.
+By starting your fall season off on a healthy foot (or plate), you improve your chance of dodging these risks.
 Doing so can also reduce emotional risks associated with overeating and weight gain, such as depressive moods, anxiety and intense sensations of shame.

 While it isn't necessary, or perhaps realistic, to limit your fall foods to fresh-picked, organic fare, cutting back on processed foods and eating more natural, seasonal options adds ample bang to your nutritional buck.